martijnpoppen/com.vag.core/README.txt

-Control your Balboa Spa with this app.

-Current features:
-- Get spa status
+Connect and control your VAG car with Homey.

+Requirements: A car with one of the following connected services:
+ - VW We Connect
+ - We Connect ID
-- Set temperature
+ - We Charge
-- Toggle heater mode
+ - myAudi
+ - Skoda Connect
-- Lock/unlock panel
+ - Seat Connect
-- Control Jets, Blowers and Lights
+ - We Connect Go